Skip to main content

 Our first EU Marie Sklodowska-Curie Fellow, Dr Patrycja Dabrowska-Klosinska, moved from Warsaw with her young family in order to work on the following question: How do judges resolve the conflict between individual human rights and public health measures in global pandemics?
 During her time at HHRU, the university selected Patrycja as Postdoctoral Researcher of the Year.

 HHRU’s current Marie Sklodowska-Curie Fellow is Dr Stefano Angeleri.
-Stefano is collaborating with the Universidad del Rosario in Colombia to examine the right to health of irregular migrants.
+Stefano is collaborating with the Universidad del Rosario and several state and non-state actors in Colombia to examine the barriers to the right to primary health care for irregular migrants.

 Dr Amrei Müller, our first research fellow, moved from Oslo with a three-year Leverhulme Trust award to investigate health care in conflict.
 Amrei is extending this work via a five-year Ad Astra award at University College Dublin.

-Clare Patton began her engagement with HHRUvia a NINE postdoctoral fellowship funded by the UK’s Economic and Social Research Council.
+Dr Clare Patton, who is now a lecturer in law at Leeds University, began her research career with HHRU via a NINE postdoctoral fellowship funded by the UK’s Economic and Social Research Council.

 Charting the intersections between health and human rights